By Robert B Andrews MA, LMFT

 - We must demand a leadership body that is accountable to creating safe, positive, and empowering environments for our gymnasts.
 I have hit the wall that has existed in the current USAG system.
 I have been shouted down in post Olympic meetings for attempting to hold “leaders” accountable for their actions that led to disastrous performances by talented athletes.
 This has trickled down to local gyms where I have taught gymnasts and parents how to be vocal and empowered in the face of abusive coaches.
 I have had gym owners and coaches label me as the “bad guy” for educating these same parents and gymnasts.
 These gym owners and coaches don’t allow me access to their teams and gymnasts any longer, and stop referring me athletes.
 The message they are clearly sending is that they would rather continue in their toxic culture, than learn and grow as a gym owner and coach.
 Leadership always starts at the top.
 Demanding a leadership body that will implement this new culture will begin the trickle down process that will eventually work its way down to the club level.
 But we must educate!

 Working with Simone Biles allowed me to see that this approach works.
 Simone and her parents have been very vocal about my work with Simone, speaking openly in Texas Monthly Magazine, ESPNW, The LA Times, Washington Post, and other media.
 Simone’s parents and other family members understand their role and strive to be supportive to Simone.
 They feed positive energy into the system.
-Simone’s coach Aimee Boorman understands that Simone must be authentic to be her best.
+Simone’s coach, Aimee Boorman, understands that Simone must be authentic to be her best.
 She must show up on the floor being Simone.
-She understands that Simone must trust her, that they must be able to work through conflict and resolve differences for Simone to reach the remarkable level of gymnastics that she has achieved.
-Simone’s parents and coaches are not threatened by me or my feedback into the system, rather they embrace it and strive to make the athlete, coach, parent triangle as strong and powerful as it can be.
+She understands that Simone must trust her and that they must be able to work through conflict and resolve differences for Simone to reach the remarkable level of gymnastics that she has achieved.
+Simone’s parents and coaches are not threatened by me or my feedback into the system, rather they embrace it and strive to make the athlete, coach, and parent triangle as strong and powerful as it can be.

 This same systemic approach is exactly what USAG needs on a much larger scale.

 I work with gyms all over the United States and Canada that are working with this empowering approach to gymnastics.
 They are open to learning more.
-They set up workshops for their gymnast, coaches, and parents to help continue to improve their culture.
+They set up workshops for their gymnasts, coaches, and parents to help continue to improve their culture.